flobaudry/EmployeeSegmentaion/README.md

 # EmployeeSegmentaion

-EmployeeSegmentation is a python app that categorizes the mean of transport (car, public transport and bike) used by different employees.
+EmployeeSegmentation is a python app that categorizes the means of transport (car, public transport and bike) used by different employees.

+It uses Dash and Flask for the webApp and the API.
+The server is managed by Waitress.

 ## Prerequisites
 In order to run the program, you need to install all the requirements listed in [requirements.txt](requirements.txt) using pip